-To illustrate this mechanism we incorporate task routineness into an otherwise canonical 2-country 2-good 2-factor Heckscher-Ohlin model.
+To illustrate this mechanism we incorporate task routineness into an augmented $2 \times 2 \times 2$ Heckscher-Ohlin model.
 The final goods are produced with two factors: one routine and one non-routine.
-The available quantities of these factors are not given exogenously, but are determined by the equilibrium allocation of labor to routine and non-routine tasks.
-The flexibility of labor reallocation matters in this economy because we implicitly assume that there is an ongoing process of technological change which we model as an increase in the capital endowment.2 As in Autor et al. (2003) and Autor and Dorn (2013), capital can only be used in routine tasks.
+However, the endowments of these factors are not given exogenously, but are determined by the equilibrium allocation of labor to routine and non-routine tasks.
+Performing these underlying tasks requires the primary factor labor, which in the case of the routine task can be substituted for by using capital.
+The flexibility of labor reallocation between tasks, captured in our framework by the elasticity of substition in routine task production, matters in this economy because we implicitly assume that there is an ongoing process of technological change which we model as an increase in the capital endowment.
+2 As in Autor et al. (2003) and Autor and Dorn (2013), capital can only be used in routine tasks.
 As more capital becomes available, its relative price falls and the equilibrium capital intensity in routine input production rises.
 Consequently, labor can be released from routine tasks and reallocated to non-routine tasks.3